NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

 # Testing with ReactDOM

-Using React DOM for testing means rendering you React application the same way we to render a react application in a real browser, by calling `ReactDOM.render` with two arguments, a `React.Element` (JSX in most cases) and a `node` where to mount the application

-a basic examples of an application that renders using ReactDOM
+Using React DOM for testing means rendering you React application the same way we render it in a real browser, by calling `ReactDOM.render` with two arguments, a `React.Element` (made directly by JSX in most cases) and a `node` where to mount the application.
+A basic example of a test that renders using ReactDOM is the following

 ```jsx
 import React from "react";